Introduction

 Essentially, the above graph has three layers in total, and it is in the middle of construction.
 Also, as we go up, the number of nodes decreases, which is what happens ideally in skip lists.

-Now, let’s say we wish to insert a new node (blue node in the image below), and its max level (determined by the probability distribution) is L=1.
-This means that this node will be present on layer 1 and layer 0.
+Now, let’s say we wish to insert a new node (blue node in the image below), and its max level (determined by the probability distribution) is L=1

 This is how we do it:

-• The nearest neighbor found for the blue node becomes the entry point for the next layer.
-Thus, we move to the corresponding node of the nearest neighbor in the next layer (layer 1):
+- The nearest neighbor found for the blue node becomes the entry point for the next layer.
+Thus, we move to the corresponding node of the nearest neighbor in the next layer (

 Here, note that had there still been more layers, we would have repeated the above process of finding the nearest neighbor of the entry point and moving one layer down until we had arrived at the layer of interest.